Hamming Code Calculator

 • Input 4-bit data(e.g., 1011).

-• The calculator generates 3 mathematical formula.
+• The calculator generates 3 mathematical formulas.

 • The final 7-bit Hamming code is displayed(e.g., 1011011).